salmaanParis/salmaanParis/README.md

 <h1 align="center">Hi 👋, I'm Salman paris</h1>
-<h3 align="center">👨‍💻 Self-taught Fullstack Developer from Trivandrum, Kerala.
-With two years of experience, I build scalable solutions and write code cleaner than my room!
+<h3 align="center">👨‍💻 Self-taught Fullstack Developer .
+I build scalable solutions and write code cleaner than my room!
 Always on the hunt for new skills and ready to code my way into your heart (or project)! 😄🚀</h3>

 - 🔭 I’m currently working on **Ecommerce**